Acer grandidentatum

-Acer grandidentatum, commonly called bigtooth maple, is a species of maple native to interior western North America.
+Acer grandidentatum, commonly called bigtooth maple or western sugar maple, is a species of maple native to interior western North America.
 It occurs in scattered populations from western Montana to central Texas in the United States and south to Coahuila in northern Mexico.

 Description

 It is a small to medium-sized deciduous tree growing to 10–15 m tall and a trunk of 20–35 cm diameter.
 The bark is dark brown to gray, with narrow fissures and flat ridges creating plate-like scales; it is thin and easily damaged.
 The leaves are opposite, simple, 6–12 cm long and broad, with three to five deep, bluntly-pointed lobes, three of the lobes large and two small ones (not always present) at the leaf base; the three major lobes each have 3–5 small subsidiary lobules.
 The leaves turn golden yellow to red in autumn (less reliably in warmer areas).
+In Texas, specimens do not color well if they have a heavy seed year.

 The flowers appear with the leaves in mid spring; they are produced in corymbs of 5–15 together, each flower yellow-green, about 4–5 mm diameter, with no petals.
 The fruit is a paired samara (two winged seeds joined at the base), green to reddish-pink in color, maturing brown in early fall; each seed is globose, 7–10 mm diameter, with a single wing 2–3 cm long.